VLTisME/vltisme.github.io/_posts/2025-03-21-AI tools I use!.md

    - Initialize git repository

 > ⚠️ **Important**: This configuration allows Cursor to execute code with your system permissions.
 Make sure you understand the security implications.

+Fun fact: Part of this post was created by Cursor, and the whole Git & Github post was created by Cursor :).